Pakistan detains alleged 'dead' mastermind of 2008 Mumbai terror attacks Sajid Mir

 2008 Mumbai terror attacks

-Twenty-Six Eleven, as these attacks are often referred to as, witnessed 10 Lashkar-e-Taiba terrorists coming to Mumbai via sea route from Pakistan to carry out a series of coordinated shooting and bombing attacks across the city.
+On that unfortunate day Mumbai witnessed 10 Let terrorists coming to Mumbai via sea route from Pakistan to carry out a series of coordinated shooting and bombing attacks across the financial capital of India.

 After sailing to the city under the cover of darkness, the terrorists targeted major landmarks of Mumbai with the first attack taking place at the crowded Chhatrapati Shivaji Terminus (CST) railway station.